Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Hardened

 Every three Hardened notches, you lose one of your bonds.
 At a reasonable point in time, narrate a small vignette describing your loss.
-You cannot have more Mythos knowledge than 10 times your number of Hardened notches.

 ### Insight Save